Stand-Down Comedian

 “Because the prices are so high!” says Peters.
 “Get it?!
 Inflation!”

 As he walked the aisles, Garrison Peters made several other jokes much to the feigned delight of people around the store.
 He told one customer in front of the spices that he had some sage advice while holding a shaker of sage, asked the seafood counter attendant if the lobsters believed in Santa Claws, and told a worker stocking the almond milk that it must be rough waking up at 5am every day to milk the almonds.
-Yes, Peters was having a grand time!
+Yes, Peters was having a grand ol’ time!

 But not every employee of the grocer was quite so willing to… humor him.

 “I tried to scan a jar of pickles or something,” says Brown, “and it didn’t go through.
-So I tried like two or three more times and I kept getting an error.”
+So I tried two or three more times and I kept getting an error.”

 Garrison Peters, as hilarious and quick-witted as he was, couldn’t let this prime opportunity pass him by.